This post may contain affiliate links. For more information, please read my disclosure policy.

 Aimed for 1st – 6th graders, these plans are awesome!
 Kids learn the various instruments of the orchestra, just like the Well-Trained Mind recommends!

 The nature study lessons use Exploring Nature with Children.
 Have I mentioned how much I love, love, love Exploring Nature?
-It’s an delightful and easy year long nature study curriculum to use with your kids.
+It’s a delightful and easy year-long nature study curriculum to use with your kids.